VonderHaarLab/PublishedWork/Frankot-2022-Microbiome/README.md

 # R Code to accompany our publication in *Behavioral Neuroscience*
 <sub>Frankot, M. A., O'Hearn, C. M., Blancke, A. M., Rodriguez, B., Pechacek, K. M., Gandhi, J., Hu, G., Martens, K. M., & Vonder Haar, C. (2022).
 Acute gut microbiome changes after traumatic brain injury are associated with chronic deficits in decision-making and impulsivity in male rats.
 Behavioral Neuroscience.
 Advance online publication. https://doi.org/10.1037/bne0000532 </sub>

 ## This code can be used to analyze and visualize alpha diversity, beta diversity, and taxa abundance for 16s sequencing of the gut microbiome.
-These data were collected in the [Vonder Haar lab](https://github.com/vonderhaarlab), and the full publication can be found [here](https://psycnet.apa.org/record/2022-85473-001).
+These data were collected in the Vonder Haar lab, written by [Michelle Frankot](github.com/mfrankz).
+The full publication can be found [here](https://psycnet.apa.org/record/2022-85473-001).

 # In brief, the goal of the project was to determine the effects of traumatic brain injury (TBI) and a high-fat diet (HFD) on the gut microbiome across several collection timepoints.
 We found that TBI shifted the gut microbiome, and some acute changes were associated with behavioral outcomes.

-The code contained in the readme can be downloaded [here](https://github.com/mfrankz/BNE_Publication/blob/main/primary_code.R).
+The code contained in the readme can be downloaded [here](https://github.com/VonderHaarLab/PublishedWork/blob/main/Frankot-2022-Microbiome/primary_code.R).
-Additional code, including plotting/analysis of the class/order level, plotting of PICRUSt data, and a model comparison approach where alpha and beta diversity were used to predict behavioral outcomes can be found [here](https://github.com/mfrankz/BNE_Publication/blob/main/additional_code.R).
+Additional code, including plotting/analysis of the class/order level, plotting of PICRUSt data, and a model comparison approach where alpha and beta diversity were used to predict behavioral outcomes can be found [here](https://github.com/VonderHaarLab/PublishedWork/blob/main/Frankot-2022-Microbiome/additional_code.R).

-1. Begin by loading libraries and reading in the data, which can be found [here](https://github.com/mfrankz/BNE_Publication/blob/main/ps.rds).
+1. Begin by loading libraries and reading in the data, which can be found [here](https://github.com/VonderHaarLab/PublishedWork/blob/main/Frankot-2022-Microbiome/ps.rds).
 ```
 #set up
 library(phyloseq)